variant-database/vdb/README.md

 ## 3. Data files

 The sequence alignment of viral genomes can be downloaded from GISAID (this requires registration with GISAID and an account).
 On the “Downloads” window, select “MSA full0405 (64MB)” or the latest file in the "Alignment and proteins" section.
 Also download the “metadata” file in the "Download packages" section or in the "Genomic epidemiology" section.
-Uncompress the files and place the FASTA file and the metadata file in the same directory that will be used to run vdb.
+Uncompress the files and place the FASTA file and the metadata file in the same directory that will be used to run **vdb**.
 One can also downloaded selected sequences from GISAID, add the WIV04 reference sequence, and align these with MAFFT.
 It is possible to load both the large dataset from the main MSA and a more local, manually aligned set.
 The FASTA sequence identifier lines must have the same format as used by GISAID:

 \>hCoV-19/Wuhan/WIV04/2019|EPI_ISL_402124|2019-12-30|China